If the House of the Faun oozed elegance and sophistication, the House of the Vettii was a house of "nouveaux riches".

 It's one of the richest and best-preserved villas of Pompeii.

-In the hallway, you can't miss the painting of Priapus - he's weighing his (giant) penis on a set of scales...
+In the hallway, Priapus can be seen weighing his giant member on a set of scales.

 This wasn't unusual.
 Priapus was the god of fertility and abundance, and phallic symbols were placed everywhere for good luck.

-It's thought the little marks near the fresco were to hold a shutter, which could be opened or closed for visitors in exchange of payment.
+Fun fact : it's thought that the little marks near the fresco were there to hold a shutter, which could be opened or closed for visitors in exchange of payment.